vinaysupermario/Assignment-6/README.md

     - Model accuracy (> 95% on first test set)
 3. Do not save the model using Github Actions, because to properly train it we need 20 epochs.
 So we train it manually and upload the model manually over to github.

-## The model architecture is a simple CNN with:
+## The model architecture:
- - 2 convolutional layers
- - 2 max pooling layers
+Our Convolutional Neural Network uses:
+- 9 Convolutional blocks with:
- - 2 fully connected layers
+  - Conv2d layers (varying channels: 1→8→16→8→16→16→16→16→16→10)
- - ReLU activation functions
+  - ReLU activation

-**The saved model file will have a timestamp suffix (e.g., model_20240314_153022.pth) for tracking when it was trained.**
+  - Batch Normalization
+  - Dropout (0.05)
+- 1 MaxPool2d layer
+- Global Average Pooling (GAP)
+- Log Softmax output

+Key features:
+- Uses 1x1 convolutions for channel reduction
+- Employs skip connections
+- Consistent dropout rate of 0.05
+- Total parameters: ~12.1k

 ## Target:
-1. Less than 20k parameters
+1. Less than 20k parameters ✓
-2. Less than 20 epochs
+2. Less than 20 epochs ✓
-3. To use Batch Normalization and Dropout
+3. To use Batch Normalization and Dropout ✓
-4. To use a Fully Connected Layer or GAP
+4. To use a Fully Connected Layer or GAP ✓
 5. Create a GitHub Actions file, so we can check:
-   1.  **Total Parameter Count Test**
+   1.  **Total Parameter Count Test** ✓
-   2.  **Total Epoch Count Test**
+   2.  **Total Epoch Count Test** ✓
-   3.  **Use of Batch Normalization**
+   3.  **Use of Batch Normalization** ✓
-   4.  **Use of DropOut**
+   4.  **Use of DropOut** ✓
-   5.  **Use of Fully Connected Layer or GAP**
+   5.  **Use of Fully Connected Layer or GAP** ✓
 6. Submission Items:
    1. Your Repo link where we can see your test logs (to see test accuracy) IN THE README.MD section: this file
    2. Your GitHub Actions Link: